 Lay your rebar on top of these blocks, or risers.
 Without this spacing above the ground surface, you cannot be sure the rebar will be embedded within the concrete and it will not offer the same strength to the concrete as it would if it was properly set.

 Failure to Moisten Your Sand Layer

-The sand layer that supports the heavy concrete poured on top of it will need to be hard as possible if it is to provide even support.
-To harden the sand, you will need to be sure the layer is raked even, moistened with water, and tamped.
+The sand layer that supports the heavy concrete poured on top of it will need to be as hard as possible if it is to provide even support.
+To harden the sand, you will need to be sure the layer is raked even, moistened with water, and tamped down thoroughly.
 This moistening will also reduce the likelihood of your concrete weakening.

 Failure to Use a Vapor Barrier

 After pouring and leveling two inches of sand on the ground where you've removed the six inches of topsoil, you'll be pouring four inches of concrete.
-This concrete, unless a vapor barrier is then placed on top the sand, will typically draw moisture from the sand on which it is resting.
-The result will be not only a white substance that penetrates your slab and discolors it, but a weaker floor.
+This concrete, unless a vapor barrier is then placed on top of the sand, will typically draw moisture from the sand on which it is resting.
+The result will be not only a white substance that penetrates and discolors your slab, and you will have a weaker floor also.

-As you lay concrete block walls, pause installation at four to six feet levels and pump pea gravel concrete into the blocks.
+As you lay concrete block walls, pause installation at four to six feet levels and pour pea gravel concrete into the blocks.
 This concrete will flow down through the spaces in the blocks, filling them and making the wall much stronger.
-Failure to add this concrete will leave your walls without the added strength and support, which could lead to quicker wear or damage.
+Failure to add this concrete will leave your walls without the added strength and support, which could lead to preventable wear or damage.